-It wasn’t long ago that the only Belgian name mentioned in relation to a transfer deal in the Premier League was Bosman.
-It’s easy to forget that prior to the Belgian revolution in English, and wider European football, the only noticeable names to play for Premier League sides were Jonathan Blondel, Luc Nilis and Branko Strupar.
-Throw in Philippe Albert, perhaps the best of the early Belgian imports, and the contrast between the 1990s and noughties in Belgian football hits a new context.
+IT WASN’T LONG AGO that the only Belgian name mentioned in relation to a transfer deal in the Premier League was Bosman.
+It’s easy to forget that prior to the Belgian revolution in English and wider European football, the only noticeable names to play for Premier League sides were Jonathan Blondel, Luc Nilis and Branko Strupar.
+Throw in Philippe Albert, perhaps the best of the early Belgian imports, and the contrast between the 1990s and noughties in Belgian football hits a start context.

-By noughties, we of course mean recent history, perhaps 2008 onwards.
+By noughties, I mean recent history, perhaps 2008 onwards.
 Much had been made of the abundance of talent emerging from the Low Country as they finally secured qualification for a major tournament finals for the first time in over a decade at World Cup 2014.

-After the Golden Generation (not a term I personally enjoy using, but best sums up the feeling in Belgium for this particular generation of players) of the 1980s and early ’90s, Paul van Himst and latterly Georges Leekens set about devising a training programme that would be widely available to clubs across the Kingdom.
-Van Himst, a playing icon in his day, was manager during the twilight and post-period of the Pfaff-Gerets-Scifo era, consequently inheriting a football power on the way out.
+After the fine generation of the 1980s and early 90s, Paul van Himst and latterly Georges Leekens set about devising a training programme that would be widely available to clubs across the Kingdom.
+Van Himst, a playing icon in his day, was manager during the twilight and post-period of the Pfaff-Gerets-Scifo era, inheriting a football power on the way out.

-Van Himst adopted this forward thinking and creative philosophy during his managerial career.
-He spoke of quicker transitions during his early years as national team manager and predicted a future game based on the speed of countering.
-Furthermore, he urged Belgian academies to coach these principles.
-Gone were the days, for van Himst at least, of controlled built-up attacks.
-He wanted to see a greater emphasis on speed of play and technical efficiency.
+Van Himst adopted this forward-thinking, creative philosophy during his managerial career.
+He spoke of quicker transitions during his early years as national team manager and predicted a future game based on the speed of countering, and he urged Belgian academies to coach these principles.
+Gone were the days, for Van Himst at least, of controlled, built-up attacks.
+He wanted to see a greater emphasis on speed of play and technical proficiency.

 Perhaps the latter of two points was a natural progression.
 Belgian football has always been synonymous with technically sound players.
-A reversion back to the aforementioned Belgian players brings together one telling attribute: technique.
-Even Albert, a predominantly defensive player, was astute in either central defence or midfield and could pass and strike the ball as cleanly as anyone at Newcastle in the mid ’90s.
+A reversion back to the aforementioned players brings together one telling attribute: technique.
+Even Albert, a predominantly defensive player, was astute in either central defence or midfield and could pass and strike the ball as cleanly as anyone at Newcastle in the mid-90s.

 Leekens matured the early van Himst philosophy.
 Another legend in his playing days, Leekens was a highly-regarded coach within national circles having lived a nomadic existence since retiring from football in 1984.
 The reality of his first appointment to the national team role can be summed up in one word: underachievement.
 While Belgium qualified for France 98, they finished a disappointing third in the group stage.
 However, his work beyond the national team ensured the legacy of his early appointment remains as worthwhile as qualifying for the finals in France.